-Summer is in full swing.
+Summer is quickly approaching!
 Time to make some frozen treats to beat the heat.
-Here's how to make sugar free fudgesicles that taste great but only have 5 grams of net carbs.
+Here's how to make sugar-free fudge pops that taste great but only have 5 grams of net carbs.

 Although I can eat ice cream any time of year, obviously, to beat the heat, now is the best time of year to eat it.

 But, I thought it would be fun to try making some no sugar added fudge pops that would be safe for those following a keto, paleo, or dairy-free diet.

 The ingredients in my fudgesicles no sugar added recipe will yield about ten treats.
 So, if you have a summer birthday party coming up, it's the perfect healthy dessert for those chocolate lovers in your life!

 Your guests might not know (or frankly even care) that these sugar-free fudge bars are actually quite nutritious, containing an impressive amount of iron from the baking chocolate and cacao powder.